ramapriyan912001/tp/docs/UserGuide.md

 * Duplicate contacts cannot be added into AWE
 * Contacts are duplicate if they have the same name
+* NAME are case-sensitive, "Hans" and "hans" will be treated as 2 separate person.
+Refer to [FAQ](#4faq) for the rational behind this.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A contact can have any number of tags (including 0)